Yuri010/SubDima/README.md

 The creator is not responsible to any damage to property, files and others.
 The one responsible is the "one" executing this script.

 ### LICENSING
-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+This work is licensed under the CIR-License, found at https://github.com/Yuri010/CIR-License

 ### PRIVACY
 This script does NOT collect ANY data of ANY kind.